Do I Have Bad Posture?

-Furthermore, the muscles of your upper back become weak and deactivated from a lack of use.
-This can also result in upper back pain.
+Furthermore, the muscles of your upper back become weak from a lack of use.

 How To Tell If You Have A Rounded Thoracic Spine

 - Stand up and have someone take a picture of you directly from the side.
 (Make sure to not overly compensate your posture, and stand as you would normally).
-If the middle of your shoulder joint does not line up with your hip vertically, and your kyphotic curve is pronounced, then you have a rounded thoracic spine.
+If the middle of your shoulder joint does not line up with the middle of your hip joint vertically, then your probably have a rounded spine.

-Stand up against a wall with your feet six inches away from the wall.
-Can you make three points of contact with your head, upper back and butt without pushing your head back?
+- Stand up against a wall with your feet six inches away from the wall.
+Can you make three points of contact with your head, upper back, and butt without pushing your head back?
 If you cannot, you probably have a rounded thoracic spine (as well as forward head posture).

 Internally rotated shoulders can occur independently or in conjunction with a rounded thoracic spine.

-In normal anatomy, the shoulder joint should sit in the center of the shoulder socket with equal and opposite forces tugging on it from both directions.
+In normal anatomy, the shoulder joint should sit in the center of the shoulder socket with equal and opposite forces tugging on it from both anteriorly and posteriorly.